framer

 }

-ReadWriter groups Reader and Writer.
+ReadWriter groups a Reader and Writer that share one framer state.

 type Reader